Get Help Today. (800) 516-4357

 Struggling with Addiction?
 Get Help Now

 Beyond prescription medication misuse, seniors are at risk for a variety of addictions.
-Recent data collected by the National Institute on Drug Abuse (NIDA) reflects the following:[1]
+Data from the 2022 NSDUH can help to make the scope of the problem clear:[9]

 Drug addiction impacts senior’s health and well-being.
 Seniors are more likely to develop health issues, mood disorders, and memory problems, which can all be exacerbated by substance abuse.
 Regular substance use among seniors has been linked to chronic respiratory problems, reduced memory, depression, irregular heart function, reduced judgment, and reduced motor skills.[1]